Key Points for a Happy Mom Life

 Remove the Friction

-I’m not sure how, but my kids became addicted to technology.
+At one point, my kids became addicted to technology.
 They asked people to leave so they could play on the iPad.
-And it was a constant fight to get them to shut down devices.
+And it was a constant fight.
 It wore on us.
 So, we removed the problem.

 The result?
 We eliminated dozens of weekly fights with ONE decision.
 (And gained hours of quality family time).

-Whether it’s shoes that can never be found or the electronics that ran our lives, it pays to do a little thinking.
+Whether it’s shoes that can never be found or screen time that’s out of hand, it pays to do a little thinking.
 Remove the friction where possible to make your daily lives smoother.

 We get 86,400 seconds in a day.
 When they’re gone, they’re gone forever.